ethomson/github-satellite-hands-on-labs/3-azure-pipelines-npm/README.md

   ![TODO](images/7-builddone.png)

-Now you've set up a continuous integration build for your Swift project on GitHub, and you've seen how to customize the build and how it operates on GitHub Pull Requests.
+Now you've set up a continuous integration build for your node project on GitHub, and you've seen how to customize the build and how it operates on GitHub Pull Requests.

 With this pull request validation build setup, you can see how Azure Pipelines helps protect your master branch to ensure that your code builds and your unit tests pass.
 When bad code is submitted as a pull request, it will flag that to help protect you and your contributors.